davefowler/melcurial/docs/engineers.md

 ```

 ### Update behavior
-By default, mel rebases feature branches on top of the latest `main`.
+By default, mel rebases your workspace branch on top of the latest `main`.
 To switch to a merge workflow, set `update_strategy` to `"merge"`.
 When using merge, you can provide `merge_message` templates.

 ### Uncommitted changes handling
 When updating, mel prompts to: